 The price you pay for a plateful out can easily cover a whole pot of food cooked yourself.
 If you want to save on your diet, consider cooking more at home.

 Another great benefit of home-cooked meals is that you always know what exactly you are eating.
-You have the power to swap some ingredients for healthier alternatives, and reduce the fat and sodium contents.
+You have the power to swap some ingredients for healthier alternatives and reduce the fat and sodium content.

 Prepare in Advance